Apple is Killing Swift

 Incentives

-The end-user developers who use the language day-to-day.
+End-user devs who use the language day-to-day.

-The community submitting (and implementing) language proposals.
+The community submitting language proposals.

 The steering group with the final say.